wyliodrinstudio/WyliodrinSTUDIO/docs/source/dialogs_notifications.rst

 The function parameters are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *title*
 	  - the title of the window prompt
+	  - optional
+	  - ' '
 	* - *question*
 	  - the question that will be addressed to the user
+	  - optional
+	  - ' '
 	* - *values = {}*
-	  - empty object; the parameter is not mandatory when you call this function, its purpose being to insert the value of a variable in a translated text
+	  - empty object, can be used to insert the value of a variable in a translated text
+	  - optional
+	  - {}

 For example, here's how we are using it to check if the user is sure that he wants to close the app.